mpolden/journal/README.md

 ## Features

-* Import records from multiple Norwegian banks, such as Eika Group (including local banks), Storebrand, Bank Norwegian and Komplett Bank
+* Import financial records from multiple Norwegian banks, such as Eika Group (including local banks), Storebrand, Bank Norwegian and Komplett Bank
 * Identify spending habits using automatic grouping of records
+* Define budgets per record group
 * Export grouped records for further processing in other programs
-* Persistent database of imported records
+* Persistent SQL database of imported records

 ## Installation